Myrmex/overview/cadmus/dev/concepts/thesauri.md

 In this scenario, your editor component can opt into a feature which allows the thesauri requested to the server to get an additional suffix equal to underscore (`_`) plus the role ID.
 This is what happens in the categories part.

+>To opt in, just set `this.roleIdInThesauri = true;` in the constructor of your part editor wrapper (the component derived from `EditPartFeatureBase`).

 So, you could have parts defined like (in your profile's `facets/partDefinitions`):

 ```json